Careers360 Logo

 • The number of seats available for the Defence category candidates shall be indicated in total for the specific course as per the seats available in the CAP for that course.

-• If a seat is available for a candidate in more than one category, then the seat allotment shall be done in the sequence as given below.
+• If a seat is available for a candidate in more than one category, then the seat allotment shall be done in the sequence given below.

 1. Seat for ladies